 MeetingBurner – MeetingBurner is an online meeting platform similar to GoToMeeting.
 It is available as a free or as a paid application.
 The paid version allows for more participants and meeting recordings.
 I keep a free account and when I have a client who needs the features associated with a paid version, and I can bill them for this expense, I upgrade my account for the period needed and then … I’m back to free.
 Perfect!

 Right now I am paying $50.00 per month for my basic social sales tools box.
 Do I use other tools?
 Of course!
 I’m a bit of an app freak.
 Would I be willing to invest in more than $50.00 per month if warranted?
 Certainly!
-Right now I am in the process of researching and evaluating a number of applications that are specifically designed for prospecting and lead generation.
+Right now I am that are specifically designed for prospecting and lead generation.
 Should I find one with the potential to provide me with a reasonable return, I’ll likely climb on board.
 I might also add that in addition to not being mechanically blessed, this holds true for my technical skills as well.
 In other words, if I can do this stuff, you will have absolutely no problems with any of it!

 As far as that goes, and as you can see, I have been known to invest in a tool, find that it did not meet my ROI expectations, and then drop back down.
 How about you?
 What are some of the social sales applications that you are using and that you could not live without?